Skip to content

 Once you’ve grabbed your executive team’s attention with some great statistics, it’s time to introduce the platform.
 While the executives don’t need to know every little detail of the employee recognition platform you’re eyeing, it’s crucial that you provide a comprehensive overview.

 Focus on features that are most meaningful to your executive team, such as integrations and scalability.
 You also want to highlight the fact that it’s an easy-to-use platform and that anyone can provide recognition in just a matter of minutes.
-Explain that the recognition platform offers mobile capabilities, which allows executives, managers, supervisors, and employees to offer recognition from anywhere at any time.
+Explain that any top-rated employee recognition tool offers mobile capabilities, which allow executives, managers, supervisors, and employees to offer recognition from anywhere at any time.
 A quick, simple, and on-the-go platform will improve participation and the overall effectiveness of the program.

 Keep in mind that buy-in from the executive level is not only about money.
 You will also need their participation to create a recognition program that provides the results your company needs.
 A recent Gallup poll showed that employees believe that the most memorable recognition came from their manager (28 percent) or a high-level official (24 percent).
 And 58 percent of workers said their manager relationship would improve with more recognition.
 It’s important for executives to become recognition champions and understand their role in this new initiative.